munificent/craftinginterpreters/book/scanning-on-demand.md

 <aside name="fields">

 Here, we are in the middle of scanning the identifier `bacon`.
-The current character is `o` and the character we just consumed is `c`.
+The current character is `o` and the character we most recently consumed is `c`.

 </aside>

-We have a `line` field to track of what line `current` is on in the user's program.
-We track that so that we can users what line errors occur on.
-That's!
+We have a `line` field to track what line the current lexeme is on for error reporting.
+That's it!
 We don't even keep a pointer to the beginning of the source code string.
 The scanner works its way through the code once and is done after that.

 Since we have some state, we should initialize it:

 ^code init-scanner (1 before)

-We start at the very first character on the very first line, like a runner crouched at the starting line waiting to be told to run.
+We start at the very first character on the very first line, like a runner crouched and ready to run.

 ## A Token at a Time

 In jlox, when the starting gun went off, the scanner raced ahead and eagerly scanned the whole program, returning a list of tokens.
-That would be challenge for clox.
+This would be a challenge in clox.
 We'd need some sort of growable array or list to store the tokens.
 We'd need to manage allocating and freeing the tokens and the collection itself.
 That's a lot of code, and a lot of memory churn.

 At any point in time, the compiler only needs one or two tokens -- remember our grammar only requires a single token of lookahead -- so we don't need to keep them *all* around at the same time.
 Instead, the simplest solution is to not scan a token until the compiler needs one.

-Where our previous interpreter ran the scanner and then *pushed* the resulting tokens over to the parser, our new one inverts that.
-The parser *pulls* each token from the scanner as it needs one.
 When the scanner provides one, it returns the token by value.
-It doesn't need to dynamically allocate them at all -- it can just pass them around on the C stack.
+It doesn't need to dynamically anything -- it can just pass tokens around on the C stack.

-Unfortunately, we don't have a compiler yet to ask the scanner for tokens, so it will just sit there doing nothing.
+Unfortunately, we don't have a compiler yet that can ask the scanner for tokens, so the scanner will just sit there doing nothing.
 To kick it into action, we'll write some temporary code to drive it:

 ^code dump-tokens (1 before, 1 after)